 - immune thrombocytopenia

-We can offer you many treatments in our modern, comfortable day unit, which means you don’t need to stay overnight stay.
+We can offer you many treatments in our modern, comfortable day unit.
+Treatment in the day unit means you don’t need to stay overnight.

 University Hospital of Hartlepool